 +44 131 455 2760

-This AHRC-funded project develops a formal UK-wide network of Library and Information Science (LIS) researchers.
-A key goal of the project is to build capacity and capability in the development and implementation of innovative methods and techniques in undertaking LIS research.
+This AHRC-funded project developed a formal UK-wide network of Library and Information Science (LIS) researchers.
+A key goal of the project was to build capacity and capability in the development and implementation of innovative methods and techniques in undertaking LIS research.

 The technologies that help us to organise and share information on the internet are changing the way we live and work.
 This information society or knowledge economy people affects is in all kinds of new ways – as individuals, groups and organisations.